gokintosh/gokulnair/content/posts/neo4j3.md

 ![temp-Image-Rh-GBh-N.avif](https://imgpx.com/NfxFy3KXCLs2.png)

-Now we need to implement and endpoint for prompting BROK for Augment Retreiving the data from vector storage.
+Now that we have our posts indexed in the vector store, the next step is to expose an endpoint that allows us to prompt BROK.
+This endpoint will be responsible for performing retrieval-augmented generation (RAG): fetching the most relevant data from the vector storage and passing it along with the user’s query to the LLM.

+With this setup, whenever someone asks BROK a question, the system doesn’t just rely on the model’s general knowledge — it augments the response with actual context pulled from our friends’ posts.
+That’s what makes the answers more accurate, grounded, and useful.

 ```java
  @RequestMapping("/askbrok/{userId}")